 Stuffed Potatoes

-These twice baked stuffed potatoes take classic baked potatoes to a new level!
-Crispy potato skins are stuffed with creamy filling then topped with cheese and baked until golden.
-Enjoy them for an exciting dinner or side dish.
+My twice baked stuffed potatoes take classic baked potatoes to a new level!
+Crispy potato skins are stuffed with creamy filling, then topped with cheese and baked until golden.
+Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings